sfigg/commercialization-public/manufacture/desktop/windows-81-upgrade-scenarios-for-oems.md

 On Windows RT PCs with an existing recovery image, the image will be replaced by a Windows 8.1 recovery image.
 The following customizations are migrated to the Windows 8.1 recovery image, including:

--   Store customizations and licenses for pre-loaded Windows Store apps
+-   Store customizations and licenses for pre-loaded Microsoft Store apps

 -   Drivers compatible with Windows 8.1